bravono/bravono/README.md

 - 👋 Hi, I’m Ahbideen
-- 👀 I’m interested in programming and animation
+- 👀 I’m interested in programming and 3D animation
-- 🌱 I’m currently learning Git
+- 🌱 I’m currently learning Data Structure and Algorithm
-- 🌱 I have learnt HTML, CSS, Typescript, JavaScript and React
+- 🌱 I have learnt HTML, CSS, TypeScript, JavaScript, Redux, React, MySQL, and Node.js
-- 💞️ I’m looking to collaborate on any Front-End project
+- 💞️ I’m looking to collaborate on any full-stack project
 - 📫 How to reach me @ahbideeny@gmail.com

 <!---